alekcz/konserve-fire/README.md

 # konserve-fire

-A PostgreSQL implementation of the [konserve kv-protocol](https://github.com/replikativ/konserve) on top of firebase.
+A Firebase implementation of the [konserve kv-protocol](https://github.com/replikativ/konserve) on top of Realtime database.

 # Status